-The company's balance sheet comprises assets, Technical Provisions and other liabilities.
+The company's balance sheet comprises Assets, Technical Provisions and Other Liabilities.
 Technical Provisions are reserves for claims and premiums plus a risk margin.
-Assets, Technical Provisions and other liabilities are valued on a 'fair value' basis according to Solvency II requirements, meaning that the company's financial strength is sensitive to movements in their value.
-As from 2019, DKV applies the volatility adjustment in the valuation of the Best Estimate Technical Provisions.
+Assets, Technical Provisions and Other Liabilities are valued on a 'fair value' basis according to Solvency II requirements, meaning that the company's financial strength is sensitive to movements in their value.
 Moreover, due to a difference in valuation methodologies, differences between Solvency II and BEGAAP accounts exist.
-These are explained in this report.